rajatsingla/blog-web/_posts/2016-08-06-how-to-add-csrf-in-ember-app.markdown

   end
 {% endhighlight %}

-Here we are sending newly generated form_authenticity_token in response of xhr request(ajax- XMLHttpRequest) "request.xhr?" is to ensure that it is ajax request, we will not want to send token to any other request right.
+Here we are sending the newly generated `form_authenticity_token` in the response of xhr request(ajax- XMLHttpRequest)
+`request.xhr?` is to ensure that it is ajax request, we would not want to send the token to any other request right.
-<br>Two you have to set this new token in meta tag by extracting it from response.
+<br>**Two** you have to set this new token in meta tag by extracting it from the response.
-<br>Third you will send csrf token in request header by extracting it from meta tag.
+<br>**Third** you will send csrf token in the request header by extracting it from the meta tag.
-you can achieve two and three by adding following code in app.js of ember
+you can achieve two and three by adding following code in `app.js` of ember
-{% highlight ruby %}
+{% highlight js %}
 $ ->
   $.ajaxPrefilter (options, originalOptions, xhr) ->
     token = $('meta[name="csrf-token"]').attr('content')